EvansWinner/awesome-line-editors/README.md

   † Taking this on faith
   ‡ Requres me to special build the nightly version of the entire Rust toolchain.
 Not gonna happen.
   ⁑ After adding `-std=c99` to `COPTS` in the Makefile, and adding `#include <stdlib.h>` to `settings-struct.h`.
+ ⁂ Get a "null characters elided" warning on startup with any file.
+Not sure if that's dangerous or not.
   [1] This means, someone reports getting it to start and it didn't immediately
       segfault or the like.
   [2] This means, *I do not know for certain*, but someone reports using it at